SESARLab/mfh-dl-performace-testing/thesis.md

 Apache Druid deployments could be configured in two ways: single-machine deployment, with each process running on the same machine, or clustered deployment, where Druid processes are distributed with the architecture illustrated in section 2.4.
 Clustered deployment could be accomplished with Docker since the Apache Software Foundation provides Druid's official Docker images and the related documentation to configure a Druid cluster via Docker Compose.

-The Apache Druid set-up used for the performance testing consists of the following Docker Compose services:
+The Apache Druid setup used for the performance testing consists of the following Docker Compose services:

 - A Coordinator
 - A Broker